 - The strong build makes it extra durable

-- Double shaft made of tempered steel offer great rigidity and fantastic resistance towards
+- Double shaft made of tempered steel offers great rigidity and fantastic resistance towards

 - twisting and breakage along the joints

-- Dimpled leather grip really holds well during a prolonged play session
+- The dimpled leather grip really holds well during a prolonged play session

 - The strong build makes it ultra-durable